maxvollmer/Half-Life-VR/___mod/vr/README.txt

 ===
 This mod is released as is without any guarantee that it works and without any warranties whatsoever.
 Use on your own risk.
 If you don't know what you are doing, don't do it.

-WARNING: The custom OpenGL32.dll can get you VAC banned.

 ===
 NO SUPPORT IS OFFERED WHATSOEVER.
 Bug reports are welcome, but "it's not working" is not a bug report and will be ignored.
 The best thing is to upload a video of the issue you want to report.